Essential South America

 Machu Picchu Pueblo

 The morning is free to continue exploring the ruins of Machu Picchu without the crowds, before our afternoon train journey to Cusco.
 There is time, for those who wish, to trek to the famous Sun Gate, the traditional entrance to Machu Picchu.
 From here the views of the ancient citadel are extraordinary.
-The train ride back to Cusco is fun-filled to say the least, thanks to the delightful and hardworking crew.
-The train stops in the town of Poroy and the wonderful sight of Cusco at night comes into view.
+The train ride back to Cusco is fun-filled with a delightful and hardworking crew.
+By early evening the wonderful sight of Cusco at night comes into view.

 After disembarking from the train we transfer to our hotel.